lupyuen/lupyuen.github.io/src/expander.md

 [(See the Complete Log)](https://github.com/lupyuen/bl602_expander#test-touch-panel)

-Which says that our __Interrupt Handler Callback__ for GPIO 9 has been triggered.
+Which says that our __Interrupt Callback__ for GPIO 9 has been triggered.

 GPIO Expander handles the interrupt and __calls the Touch Panel Driver__.
 (Which fetches the Touch Data later)